ASFHyP3/hyp3-docs/docs/guides/insar_product_guide_template.md

 In some cases, atmospheric errors can be corrected by using an atmospheric model to remove the impacts of the turbulent delay from the interferogram.
 Another approach is to use time series analysis to identify outliers.

 ***Always doubt your interferogram first!*** View the interferogram critically, and consider if fringe patterns could potentially be driven by atmospheric effects.
 In general, it is best to avoid drawing conclusions from the outcome of a single interferogram.

-Tropospheric phase may be less impactful when considering small-scale deformation.
-As such, if you are using ASF's [Sentinel-1 Burst InSAR products](burst_insar_product_guide.md "Sentinel-1 Burst InSAR Product Guide" ){target=_blank} to look at deformation signals that are smaller than 1 km&sup2; you should consider using methods other than the typical atmospheric model based corrections to remove the effects of atmospheric delay.

 #### Turbulent Delay
 These delays are generally caused by differences in water vapor distribution from one image to the next.
 They often manifest as wobbly or sausage-shaped fringes, and can potentially mask the signal of a small earthquake.